Primary

 Hold a weight plate or dumbbell against your chest with arms crossed.
 Crunch up by flexing your spine, bringing your ribs toward your pelvis.
 The weight should not move relative to your body—it rises with you.
 Lower with control and repeat.

-Want Weighted Crunch in your program?
+See where Weighted Crunch fits in your weekly plan

 Lie on your back with knees bent.